How are Texas Sounds nominees selected?

 How many prizes are going to be awarded and what are the prizes?

-What is the age of the artists – sometimes here in NZ unless you are over 25 years you are not even considered!
+What is the age of the artists – sometimes here at home, unless you are over 25 years, you are not even considered!

 Our first year we nominated two performers who were under 20 years old.
 Although one proved to be talented and really a pretty good kid, I was sorely reminded of why teenagers are so hard to live with.
 I half jokingly promised that no one under 35 would ever again be considered.
 In practice, we are looking for adults.
 I want people who are able to work with other professionals, not children who don’t know how to pick up their own candy wrappers.
 Age does not matter.
-In 2017 we will have musicians as young as 22 and some older than your parents.
+We may have musicians as young as 18 and some older than your parents.

 Is there an opportunity to sell albums & merchandise?